-The GUIde 4 Consortium: Working Together for Better Gas Turbines
+Working Together for Better Turbines

-Steam engines sparked the Industrial Revolution, driving machines to produce textiles, mill grains, and transport goods and people long distances.
+Steam engines sparked the Industrial Revolution, producing machines to produce textiles, mill grains, and transport goods and people long distances.
 Steam turbines made dramatic changes in ship engine design, and are commonly used today in power generators.
 The greatest improvements in improving public health are electrification and clean water, both of which rely on turbines.
 The turn of the 20th century also introduced gas turbines capable of producing excess power.
 In the modern age, thermal turbines are essential components for electricity and transportation throughout the world.
-In aeromechanics, the use of powerful gas turbine jet engines have, literally, given rise to high-speed commercial passenger and military aircraft, and air travel today is much faster and easier than ever before.
+The use of powerful gas turbine jet engines has given rise to high-speed commercial passenger and military aircraft.
+Air travel today is much faster and easier than ever before.
 At the instant of this writing there were 11,490 commercial aircraft around the world carrying nearly 2 million people safely to their destinations.